 Phase 4: Restore Muscle Strength

-Your calf and shin muscles will need to strengthened to enable a safe resumption of sport or training.
+Your calf, shin, quadriceps, gluteal and other lower limb muscles may need strengthening to enable a safe resumption of sport or training.

 Phase 5: Modified Training Program & Return to Sport